New method turns your smartphone into science tool

 The researchers plan to apply the SPECTACLE methodology to a much larger number of cameras to fill in the database and get a broader idea of camera properties.

 This will be done by the researchers as well as anyone who wants to upload their calibration data into the database.
-(AGENCIES)
+(PTI)

 Editorial